Summer Term Applicants

 - Drew reserves the right to cancel courses at any time.
 A full refund will be issued if a course is cancelled by Drew University.

 Once you are registered for a SummerTerm class, visit the admitted student page for information on housing, billing, accessibility resources, parking passes, network accounts, ID cards, classroom assignments and more.

 Off Campus Program – Wall Street Summer

-Tuition for this 8 credit course is $5,600.
-No discounts or scholarships apply.
+Tuition and fees for the 2017-18 academic year will be posted soon.
 Tuition does not include travel to, from and around Manhattan, as well as meals or any other expenses incurred during the program.

 This class is subject to the withdrawal and refund policies covering intensive schedule classes.
 Students who withdraw after registering, but before the first meeting of the course receive a full refund.
 Students who withdraw before the second full day of the course receive a 50 percent tuition refund.
 Students who withdraw after the second full day of the course receive no refund.
 Application fees are not refundable.

 Applications are now being accepted from undergraduate students, including visiting students from other colleges and universities, rising undergraduate freshmen, and high school juniors and seniors.
 Space is limited and admission will be given on a rolling basis.
 Admitted students can begin registering on March 13.

 Before you can register for this program, you must submit an online application for admission.
 Once admitted, you will be instructed to register for either BST 101 Principles of Financial Markets (introductory level course) or ECON 281 Wall Street and the Economy (intermediate level course).
 Students registering for ECON 281 must have fulfilled the following prerequisite courses: ECON 101 Economic Principles: Microeconomics and ECON 102 Economic Principles: Macroeconomics.